 What I really want to do is give you a little gist of one of the events I’ve had in the period I’ve been away.

-We’re very evangelical.
+We are very evangelical.

-Thursday found me at House 12 Kurunmi.
+Thursday found me at House no 12, Kurunmi road.
 It’s a residential area for university senior staff, and this one belongs to one of our patrons in fellowship.
-We were there cooking; mainly sorting out the fish business for the entire outreach, cooking dinner for that evening + other basics.
-Someone reminded me of how the abundance of fish we sorted and cooked, triggered his memory of the Jesus film where two fishes became an abundance for all.
-Tell me about it.
+A number of us were there cooking; mainly sorting out, and frying the fishes to be used for the entire outreach, cooking dinner for that evening + other basics.
+Someone told me of how the abundance of fish we sorted and cooked, triggered his memory of the Jesus(documentary) film where the portrayal of two fishes becoming an abundance for all was shown.
+I know right.

 Here’s a photo grid of pictures from that thursday: